-- 1. This Law shall apply to all developments, as defined herein, which involves the uncovering, exposure or disturbance of 500 or more square feet of soil.
+- 1. This Law shall apply to all development, as defined herein, which involves the uncovering, exposure or disturbance of 500 or more square feet of soil.
 Excepted herefrom are agricultural operations whether or not within an Agricultural District, as defined in Article 25-AA of the New York State Agricultural and Markets Law, and private gardens. - 2.
 No person, corporation, entity, organization, or public agency shall initiate any development activities, land clearing, land grading, or earth moving activities (hereinafter also collectively referred to as "land disturbance activity") unless in conformity with the regulations of this law. - 3.
-No person, agency, corporation or other entity shall commence any development or land disturbing activities without obtaining an Erosion Control Permit issued by the Town Code Enforcement Officer. - 4.
+No person, agency, corporation or other entity shall commence any development or land disturbing activities without obtaining an Erosion control Permit issued by the Town Code Enforcement Officer. - 4.
 No person shall be granted an Erosion Control Permit for land-disturbing activity that would require the disturbance or uncovering of 10,000 or more square feet without the approval of an Erosion Control Plan by the Town Planning Board. - 5.
 Exemptions.
-The following activities are exempt from the Erosion Control Plan requirements but must comply with the Performance Standards listed in Section Eleven and have the applicable erosion control measures approved by the Code Enforcement Officer. - a.
-Development or land disturbing activities involving at least 500 square feet of soil, but less than 10,000 square feet of soil; - Development of one single-family residential structure or one duplex unit and accessory structures and utilities thereto; - c.
+The following activities are exempt from the Erosion Control Plan requirements but must comply with the Performance Standards listed in Section Eleven and have the applicable erosion control measures approved by the Code Enforcement Officer: - a.
+Development or land disturbing activities involving at least 500 square feet of soil, but less than 10,000 square feet of soil; - b.
+Development of one single-family residential structure or one duplex unit and accessory structures and utilities thereto; - c.
 The installation of a lawn for one single-family residential structure; and - d.
 The installation of a driveway for one single-family residential structure; - e.
-The installation of all septic systems which are subject to review, inspection and/or approval of the Livingston County Department of Health.
+The installation of all septic systems which are subject to review, inspection and/or approval of the Livingston County Department of Health. - 6.
+NYSDEC Phase II Stormwater Requirements Developing an Erosion Control Permit or Plan that complies with the requirements listed herein does not relieve an operator from the obligation of complying with stormwater management requirements of the NYSDEC Phase II Stormwater Program having jurisdiction over the project.